 Gung Ho (1986-7, 9 episodes)

 You know what movie was a lot of fun?
 1986’s Gung Ho starring Michael Keaton.
 The plot, about a failing American car company that’s taken over by a Japanese concern and the work and culture clashes that happen between them, was funny (if not somewhat offensive in retrospect) and Michael Keaton was in his early comedic mode.
 So heck, why not make the movie into a TV show?
-It’s certainly easier than coming up with an original idea, after all.
+It’s certainly easier than coming up with an original idea.

 It must have been some quick work to get this to air, too: the movie was released in March 1986 and the first episode of the series premiered in December of the same year.
-Playing Keaton’s part here was Scott Bakula in his first TV series, who is good but he’s not exactly, you know, funny.
+Playing Keaton’s part was Scott Bakula in his first TV series, who is good but he’s not exactly, you know, funny.
 The new Japanese plant manager was played by Gedde Watanabe, who reprised his role from the film.